Gaurav-Wankhede/AegisIDE/README.md

 - Keep `activeContext.md` and `progress.md` up to date
 - Cite official sources in `guide/index.md` for Context7/fetch
 - Use the Oversight workflow for pre/during/post execution checks

-## Key Commands (assistant prompts)
-See the authoritative list under "Autonomous Workflow: Commands" above and the per‑IDE Cheat Sheets for copy‑paste friendly prompts.

 ## Documentation Flow
 - `projectbrief.md` — foundation and scope